Independent Driving Tours

 *Itinerary may be subject to change without notice*

-All UK vehicles will meet in Harwich.
-Leave Harwich at 18.00 for an overnight sailing to Esbjerg, Denmark.
-Dinner is included on board, as is breakfast tomorrow morning.
+If travelling from the UK drive to Harwich.
+Leave Harwich at 18.45 for an overnight sailing to Esbjerg, Denmark.

-Arrive in Esbjerg at 13.00 and drive south into Germany to Kiel.
-Catch an evening ferry from Kiel (20.00), which will take us across the Baltic Sea to Lithuania.
+Arrive in Esbjerg at 12.00 and drive south into Germany to Kiel on the Baltic coast.
+Catch an evening ferry from Kiel (18.00), which will take us across the Baltic Sea to Lithuania.
 The ferry journey is 21 hours so plenty of time to relax and read a great book.
-Breakfast, lunch and dinner are included on the crossing.

-Arrive at 6pm in the coastal resort of Klaipeda, just at the top of the beautiful Curonian Spit – the most exotic natural wonderland in the Baltics.
+Arrive at 4.30pm in the coastal resort of Klaipeda, just at the top of the beautiful Curonian Spit – the most exotic natural wonderland in the Baltics.
 The Spit is a National Park and has fabulous long beaches.
 Stay for two nights in a lovely hotel in Klaipeda, with underground parking.
-Dinner is included.

-Spend the day exploring Klaipeda and the pretty Curonian Spit.
+Spend the day exploring Klaipeda and the pretty Curonian Spit, which borders Kaliningrad.
 Enjoy a day relaxing in the sleepy town of Nida or getting some sun on the idyllic white sandy beaches.

 Drive along the border with Kaliningrad, heading east for Vilnius.
-Visit the Rumsiskes open-air museum, which has 150 original buildings from all over the country.Then visit Trakai, a major medieval fortress, surrounded by a lake, just to the west of Vilnius.
+Visit the Rumsiskes open-air museum, which has 150 original buildings from all over the country – well worth a few hours of your day.Then visit Trakai, a major medieval fortress, surrounded by a lake, just to the west of Vilnius.
 Stay in Vilnius for two nights in a gorgeous boutique hotel, with a gated courtyard for parking.

 Head north into Latvia.
-Just to the south of Riga take time to visit one of Latvia’s architectural wonders, the stupendous 18th-century Rundale Palace, a huge Baroque palace of aristocratic excess, and veritable ‘Versailles of the north’.
+Just to the south of Riga take time to visit one of Latvia’s architectural wonders, the stupendous 18th-century Rundale Palace, a huge baroque palace of aristocratic excess, and veritable ‘Versailles of the north’.
 Continue on to Riga, capital of Latvia.
 Stay for two nights in a wonderful, historic, luxury hotel with secure courtyard parking.
-Dinner is included.

 Explore Riga, a boisterous, mercantile city, that was once part of the Hanseatic League.
 The city has a rich collection of Art Nouveau architecture, Baroque churches, cobbled squares and idiosyncratic museums.
 The Old Town is a compact network of narrow streets and medieval merchant houses, dotted with Gothic spires and fairytale turrets.
 Most of the buildings are listed as a UNESCO World Heritage Site.
 The Museum of Latvian Occupation is extremely interesting.
 There is also a motor museum featuring Latvian and Soviet transport history.